hengstchon/qb/README.md

 Customization of headers:

-- Column Visibility(right click on column)
+- Column Visibility(a view btn on the right side action)
-- Column Ordering(drag and drop)
+- Column Ordering(drag and drop in settings)
 - Column Sizing(move the right edge of column)
 - Filter on name column
 - Sorting(asc, desc, and none)